 Tracking of a menstrual cycle day-by-day along with monitoring physical characteristics like basal body temperature and cervical mucus can help to pinpoint the brief window that a woman is fertile and most likely to become pregnant.

 A menstrual cycle is controlled by the fluctuating levels of several hormones (FSH, LH, estrogen, and progesterone) over three phases.
 The three phases mark the development of follicles, which contain eggs (follicular phase), the release of a mature egg (ovulatory phase) and the luteal phase where progesterone either helps to sustain a fertilized egg or its absence triggers the shedding of the lining and the start of the next cycle.

 There is a wide variation of what is considered to be a normal menstrual cycle, but the following is an approximate breakdown of a typical menstrual cycle might look like by cycle day.

 Cycle Day 1 (CD1)

-- Cycle Day 1 (CD1) –The blood and tissues that were lining the walls of the uterus are shed as blood.
-This is the first day of menstrual bleeding.
+The blood and tissues that were lining the walls of the uterus in preparation for pregnancy that did not occur are shed as blood.
+This is the first day of menstrual bleeding or a period.

-- CD7 – Small follicles in the ovaries are forming, each containing an egg (or sometimes two).
+Small follicles in the ovaries are forming, each containing an egg.
+The uterine lining starts to become thick.

-- CD8-10 – The follicles in the ovaries are growing and preparing to release an egg.
-Only one main follicle will develop to maturity, and the uterus lining will continue to thicken with blood and nutrients, so that it will be prepared for a fertilized egg to implant itself.
+The follicles in the ovaries are growing and preparing to release an egg.
+Only one dominant follicle will typically develop to maturity, and the uterine lining will continue to thicken with blood and nutrients so that it will be prepared for a fertilized egg to implant itself.

-- CD28 – The last day of the cycle.
-If fertilization and implantation did not occur, the menstrual period will start as the uterine lining sheds and the reproductive system prepares for another cycle, another ovulation, and another possible implantation.
+The last day of the cycle.
+If fertilization and implantation did not occur, hormonal changes will trigger the start of a period as the uterine lining sheds and the reproductive system prepares for another round of ovulation and another possible pregnancy.